 Day 5 of our Japan holiday with kids we had planned to spend the entire day exploring the area of Harajuku.
 Unfortunately, the weather gods had other plans and the day was pouring with rain.
 Nevertheless, we did get to do a few things:

-- First up we visited the very expensive and in my view overrated Hedgehog Café.
+- First up we visited the very expensive and in my view overrated HARRY Hedgehog Café.

 - Everyone must pay an entrance fee for this café and so we ended up just sending one adult (me!) with all of the kids, while the other adults went to a nearby café for a coffee.
-The kids however just loved the place.
+The kids however just loved the place – which seems to have happened a few times over our Japan itinerary, 3 weeks with quirky activities kids love!

-- For 30 minutes at the cafe the cost is 1400 yen ($19.40 AUD) per person or 1630 yen ($22.60 AUD) per person which includes a snack of worms – not for you silly for the hedgehogs!
+- For 30 minutes at the café the cost is 1430 yen ($15.70 AUD) and worm snacks are additional – not for you, for the hedgehogs!
 Everyone must pay the entrance fee.
-You can pre-purchase tickets via Klook – but they are not any cheaper and are for one hour so cost 2500 yen ($34.65 AUD) per person.
+You can pre-purchase tickets via Klook – but they are not any cheaper and are for one hour so cost 2640 yen ($29.79 AUD) per person – but they do include unlimited coffee and tea.
 Click here if you wish to pre book via Klook.

-- We then explored the famous Takeshita-dori Street, which is literally around the corner from Hedgehog Cafe.
+- We then explored the famous Takeshita-dori Street, which is literally around the corner from HARRY Hedgehog Café.

-It was really pouring at this stage and so our plans of also visiting nearby Yoyogi Park or the Meiji Shrine were unfortunately called off.
-We also had planned on visiting the Kawaii Monster Café and Kiddy Land – but due to the rain, we went to a nearby shopping mall to spend the rest of the afternoon indoors.
+- It was really pouring at this stage and so our plans of also visiting nearby Yoyogi Park or the Meiji Shrine were unfortunately called off.
+We also had planned on visiting Kiddy Land – but due to the rain, we went to a nearby shopping mall to spend the rest of the afternoon indoors.

 Day 6: Disneysea